rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 As expected, the performance difference for the rational case is pretty large, despite this being *small* rational numbers.
 For rational numbers with complex fractions, the difference would be even larger.

-But even for the integer case, there is a performance difference of a factor of 5.
-The reason is that copying a large number of elements using a few calls to System.arraycopy is *extremely* fast compared to copying them one by one, and of course that even integer comparisons are expensive compared to a simple copy.
+In the integer case, there is no meaningful performance difference.
+This is to be expected, given that comparing two integers is almost as cheap as copying an integer.

 ## Case d: Merging interleaved lists